Samuellaudev/nuxt-blog/content/articles/add-fontAwesome-nuxt.md

   </template>
 </info-box> -->

-First, install the core package and vue-fontawesome component.
+To get started, install the core package and vue-fontawesome component.

 ```js[]
 // for Nuxt 2